 Under the current rules, the AER's oversight is limited to capital expenditure in the preceding 'review period', being the five-year regulatory control period, as part of its assessment of a TNSP's revenue determination.
-The rule change would give the AER more flexibility to assess capex efficiency across the "ISP project review period", being all years in which capex is incurred for a particular ISP project, including where capex is incurred over multiple regulatory control periods.
+The draft rule would give the AER more flexibility to assess capex efficiency across the 'ISP project review period', being all years in which capex is incurred for a particular ISP project, including where capex is incurred over multiple regulatory control periods.
+The draft rule does not change the timing of when an ex post review occurs.